ldkong1205/ldkong1205/README.md

 My research pursues to build 3D perception and generation models that are robust, scalable, and generalizable across domains and scenarios, while requiring minimum human annotations.

-I have been fortunate to have research attachments and internships at [NVIDIA Research](https://www.nvidia.com/en-us/research/), [OpenMMLab](https://openmmlab.com/), [MMLab@NTU](https://www.mmlab-ntu.com/), [Motional](https://motional.com/), and [ByteDance AI Lab](https://www.bytedance.com/en/).

-🦁 I am open to discussions and collaborations in 3D scene perception and generation.
+🦁 I am open to discussions and collaborations in 3D scene perception, generation, and understanding.
 Feel free to drop me an email if you find our research backgrounds a potential match.

 ### Contact